blastream/wordpress-plugin/readme.txt

 Tags: iframe, livrestram, stream, video, videoconference Stable tag: 1.0.0
 License: GPLv2 or later
+Requires at least: 5.0
+Tested up to: 5.8
+Stable tag: 1.0.0
+License: GPLv2 or later

 The best anti-spam protection to block spam comments and spam in a contact form.
 The most trusted antispam solution for WordPress and WooCommerce.